phasedchirp/dissertation/README.md

 Dissertation
 ============

 Dissertation-related category learning models.
-Mostly written in [Julia](julialang.org) (tested w/ version 0.4.0-dev+1426, although there may be some warnings about deprecated array syntax).
+Mostly written in [Julia](julialang.org) (tested w/ version 0.4.0-dev+5011 (commit 4d9bc85), although there will be a warnings about deprecated syntax).

-*last updated 1/30/2015*
+*last updated 7/1/2015*

-In the process of major revisions.

-* Documentation currently lacking.
-Will re-add in the near future.
+This represents the version of model and simulation code used in my defense draft.

+* For an explanation of how the model is meant to work, contact me for a copy of the relevant chapters (will add proper documentation at some point).

-If you see egregious math errors (ignoring my terrible assumptions about probability distributions) feel free to point them out.
+If you see egregious math or coding errors feel free to point them out.

-If you have suggestions for alternatives to my terrible assumptions about probability distributions, that'd be pretty cool too.
+If you have suggestions for alternatives to some of the implementation, that'd be pretty cool too.

 ## Files currently in use:

 * `diss.jl`: Biased Category Learner code.
-* `GAmod.jl`: Gradient-based category learner based on OME as described in Vallabha et al. (2007) used for comparisons.
+* `GAmod.jl`: Gradient-based category learner based on OME as described in Vallabha et al. (2007), used for comparisons.
 * `cluster_metrics.jl`: some code for testing clustering output.
-So far just F1-score.
+Functions for computing F1-score, precision, and recall.
-* `vowels2.jl`: parameters/sampling functions for generating simulated vowel data for simulations (ERB-scaled).
+* `vowels2.jl`: parameters/sampling functions for generating simulated vowel data (ERB-scaled).
-* `sim.jl`: some testing code.
-Set up to be run interactively rather than as a script so no output files.
-* `BCL_simulations.ipynb`: Biased category learning simulations (a bit out of date).
-* `OME_simulations.ipynb`: Gradient learner simulations for comparisons (a bit out of date).
+* `sim1-jl`: code for simulation 1 comparing performance of models with 2-, 3-, 4-, and 5- dimensional input data.
+* `sim2-jl`: code for simulation 2 attempting to simulate experimental results
+* `sim3-jl`: code for simulation 3 simulating L2 learning.
+* `*_stims.csv`: experimental stimuli for simulation 2 (where * is one of `bal`, `F2`, or `F0`)
+* `*_test.csv`: testing stimuli for simulation 2 (where * is one of `bal`, `F2`, or `F0`)

 ## Files no longer in use or out of date:

-* `Simulations_1.ipynb`: set of simulations testing learning with variable number of dimensions.
-* `Simulations_2.ipynb`: set of simulations testing learning with variable within-category variances.
-* `Simulations_3.ipynb`: set of simulations testing learning with variable number of categories.
 * `Vowels.jl`: hertz-scaled vowel parameters (not using currently)